Friday Program of Workshops

 I'm a passionate French-Canadian educator with 8 years' experience, currently teaching in Kimberley, BC.
 I specialize in multi-grade classes, and I'm dedicated to outdoor education.
 Currently pursuing a certificate in Sustainability and Experiential Education at Queens University, I'm also initiating a local EEPSA chapter and presenting workshops on outdoor education within my school district.

-• Presenters/Facilitators: David Zandvliet.
-Jonathan Dyck, Selina Metcalfe & Patrick Robertson
+• Presenters/Facilitators: Shannon Leddy, Jonathan Dyck, Selina Metcalfe & Patrick Robertson

 Organization: SFU, IEL, EEPSA, UBC, C2C